Jonathan-UCAS/Jonathan-UCAS.github.io/_pages/about.md

 I am deeply honored to be a Principal Investigator, funded by the [*Beijing Natural Science Foundation (BJNSF)*](https://nsf.kw.beijing.gov.cn/bjnsfweb/) during my undergraduate study.

 I have published in conferences (AAAI) and journals (Pattern Recognition).
-My participated paper have been selected as *Oral Presentation* in AAAI.
+My participated paper has been selected as *Oral Presentation* in AAAI.